viansebastian/Auricurrus-Mobile/README.md

 # Auricurrus

 An IoT based solution to support the deaf in driving.
+Team HackAttack's idea for the Google Solutions Challenge 2024.

 ## Setting up
 1. Refer to our [documentation]() and IoT's [repository](https://github.com/viansebastian/Auricurrus-Watch).